nico-busch/TUM_Metaheuristics/README.md

 Their performance is compared to the commercial solver Gurobi.

 Directory *metaheuristics*:
 Contains the implementation of Gurobi, Tabu Search, Bee Colony Optimization, Genetic and Memetic Algorithm.
-The instance generation and parameter setting is realized in the file *problem.py*.
-The file *gantt.py* enables the creation of a gantt chart for a given solution.
+The instance generation and parameter setting is realized in *problem.py*. *gantt.py* enables the creation of a gantt chart for a given solution.

 Directory *experiments*:
-This folder contains the file *experimental_study.py* which starts a new run of an experiment.
-The result data of our conducted experiment was saved to the file *experimental_results.csv*.
+Contains *experimental_study.py* which starts a new run of an experiment.
+The result data of our conducted experiment was saved to *experimental_results.csv*.
 Besides these files there are multiple files for visualizing our result data.
 Each plot has it own file.

 [1] Lim, Andrew, Brian Rodrigues, and Yi Zhu.
 "Airport gate scheduling with time windows."
 Artificial Intelligence Review 24.1 (2005): 5-31.